-There is no "cookie cutter" recipe for treating patients; everyone is different, Dr. Lehman told POPSUGAR — adding that ozone therapy has long been used to kill bacteria.
+There's no "cookie cutter" recipe for treating patients; everyone is different, Dr. Lehman tells POPSUGAR — adding that ozone therapy has long been used to kill bacteria.
 She suggested ozone therapy for patients who don't tolerate oral or IV antibiotics, or for those who want it in addition to antibiotics.
 The patient The Cut spoke to said ozone therapy made her feel worse, and it's important to note that there is no definitive research on the therapy's effectiveness for treating persistent Lyme symptoms.
 However, there are some anecdotal accounts of positive effects.

 Overdiagnosis vs. Underdiagnosis

 ILADS argues that many doctors are missing a Lyme diagnosis and therefore are underdiagnosing.
 Despite acknowledging that there's a common overlap in symptoms, ILADS points to a study that suggested potential differentiation between PTLDS and chronic fatigue syndrome.
-The study, published in 2011, looked at cerebrospinal fluid (CSF) proteins in patients who were healthy, those with chronic fatigue syndrome, and those with PTLDS.
+The study, published in 2011, looked at cerebrospinal fluid proteins in patients who were healthy, those with chronic fatigue syndrome, and those with PTLDS.
 Ultimately, doctors were able to find proteins that only existed in one group or existed differently between groups, noting that this should be further analyzed.

-Dr. Lehman said persistent Lyme symptoms (what she called "chronic Lyme") could be misdiagnosed as neurological diseases like Parkinson's or Alzheimer's, but Dr. Auwaerter said he's seen the other way around.
+Dr. Lehman says persistent Lyme symptoms (what she called "chronic Lyme") could be misdiagnosed as neurological diseases like Parkinson's or Alzheimer's, but Dr. Auwaerter says he's seen the other way around.
 "Over the decades, MS, ALS, Parkinson's have all been hypothesized as due to Lyme disease, yet those diagnoses all occur in areas where Lyme disease doesn't exist.
 In fact, a patient who I saw suffered from 'chronic Lyme disease' for nine years.
 When she came to me, she actually had end-stage Parkinson's disease."

 Having Persistent Symptoms You Think Might Be Lyme?
 You Have Options

-- Speak with a family doctor or an internist who knows your history and is willing to sit down with you to come to a diagnosis.
+- Speak with a family doctor or an internist who knows your medical history and is willing to sit down with you to come to a diagnosis.